xdy/xdy-pf2e-workbench/README.md

     * Option to hold CTRL while casting a spell to cast it as a whispered chat message.
 Separate option to output a separate public chat message with a Recall Knowledge button to recognize it, an optional save button and an optional trait list, unless you hold CTRL+SHIFT to entirely skip this message.
-    * Option to add a button to all npcs that sends the relevant Recall Knowledge checks to chat (for skills only, lores not handled yet).
-        * Suboptions to hide the npc token name and/or the skill name on the chat card.
-        * Suboption to show spell traits in the chat card.
     * Option to alter the token animation speed.
 (Not compatible with Multi Level Tokens teleport functionality.)

 * World Automation section